Flor Silvestre: Life and career

-1930–1943: Childhood
+1930–1938: Childhood

 Flor Silvestre was born Guillermina Jiménez Chabolla on 16 August 1930 in Salamanca, Guanajuato, Mexico.
 She was the third child and second daughter of Jesús Jiménez Cervantes, a butcher, and María de Jesús Chabolla Peña (1906 – 5 September 1993).
 Her father owned and ran a meat shop in Salamanca.
-Her older siblings are Francisco "Pancho" and Raquel, and her younger siblings are Enriqueta "La Prieta Linda", José Luis, María de la Luz "Mary", and Arturo.
+Her older siblings are Francisco "Pancho" and Raquel, and her younger siblings are Enriqueta "La Linda Prieta", José Luis, María de la Luz "Mary", and Arturo.
 Enriqueta and María de la Luz also became singers.
 Her maternal grandparents were Felipe Chabolla and Inés Peña.

 Guillermina was raised in Salamanca and began singing at an early age.
 Her parents, who were also fond of singing, encouraged her to sing.
 She loved the mariachi music of famous Mexican singers Jorge Negrete and Lucha Reyes, and also sang songs that belonged to the pasodoble, tango, and bolero genres, which were popular in Mexico in the late 1930s.
 Her interest in singing and acting led her to participate in Christmas pageants, school plays, and local festivals.

 Her mother, who wanted to live in Mexico City, urged her father to sell all their property in Salmanca and relocate the family to the Mexican capital.
 María de Jesús took her three youngest children with her to Mexico City, leaving the oldest four (including Guillermina) in Salamanca in the care of her sisters, who were nuns.
 Guillermina completed primary school in Salamanca before reuniting with her family in Mexico City.
 In Mexico City, her parents enrolled her in the Escuela Bancaria Comercial Milton on Madero Avenue, where she took secretarial classes.